ws-cs2/cs2-surftimer/README.md

 A experimental surf timer written in 1 day using the depricated Lua [VScript API](https://cs2.poggu.me/dumped-data/vscript-list).

-This should work with multiple people on a server, however I haven't tested that.
-This is just a v0 and is likely very broken.

 Times are NOT persistant across map loads AND the timer only works on [surf_beginner](https://steamcommunity.com/sharedfiles/filedetails/?id=3070321829&searchtext=surf_beginner)

 ## Servers